mikerae/logging-in-game/README.md

 Replacing  the getAttribute "nav-type" with "id" solved the issue.
 ## Known Issues
 ##### [Back to Top](#contents "Contents")
-### LumberJackie not hiding when moving from current tile to next tile
+### LumberJackie not unHovering
-#### Unresolved
+#### Resolved
 Currently, when LJ moves to another tile, a residual LJ image is left in the exited tile until a unhoverLumberJacket function is called on it.
+If the game is restarted with Lumber Jackie not at the Log Camp, her image remains at the start of a new game.
 The image is then deleted.
-### LumberJackie still showing on some tiles when New Game is selected
-#### Unresolved
-IF the game is restarted with Lumber Jackie not at the Log Camp, her image remains at the start of a new game.
+This issue was solved by setting a class attribute of "lumber-jackie-hover" on any created LumberJackie inages.
+When unHoverLumberKackie was fired, a collection of all images with class "lumber-jackie-hover" currently in the DOM.
+This collection was iterated over and each instace was removed.
+Also, when hoverLumberJackie was called, a check was made to see if an image with class "lumber-jackie-hover" exists in that elTile.
+Is so, it was removed from the tile before another was created.
 ### Move() is not restricted to tiles adjacent to the current tile
 #### Unresolved
 This is probably caused by the ajacentTiles set not being cleared correctly before being repolpulated after a move().